 Schools and colleges can apply for DfE funding to cover the £800 cost of this course.
 Additional places can also be purchased.

-Discounts: If you are training a second Mental Health Lead following the departure of your previous trained Lead then you will qualify for a discount of up to 50% (previously trained with us) or 30% (trained with a different provider).
+Discounts: If you are training an unfunded second Mental Health Lead following the departure of your previous trained Lead then you will qualify for a discount of up to 50% (previously trained with us) or 30% (trained with a different provider).
 Please contact info@rootofit.com with details so that we can apply your discount at the time of ordering.

 Who is this course for?